MauraSlavin/financeslaravel/README.md

       <li>When entering/editting transaction, autofill amtMaura when amtMike entered (or vice versa)</li>
       <li>Look for duplicate transactions when uploading - done except for toFrom aliases</li>
       <li>Don't allow "Category" for spending accounts (Mike, MauraSCU, MauraDisc).
 Remove from page for those accounts.</li>
+      <li>In transactions.blade, a lot of the checking (see // transDate, // clearDate, etc) are similar.
+Should they be combined into one reusable method?</li>
     </ul>

 <h2>Future Functionality:</h2>